 Stars, Planets & Moons, Oh My!

-- Grade K-4 "The Constellations" series.
-This series includes 8 different books on various constellations and is where I got most of my constellation lore from to support this month's lesson.
+- "The Constellations" series.
+This series includes 8 different books on various constellations and is where I got most of my constellation lore from to support this lesson.
 The stories include fabulous and sometimes "colorful" myths that may need an adult to translate it into something more kiddo friendly!

-- Grades 1-4 "Midnight on the Moon" Mary Pope Osborne This is the 8th book in the Magic Tree House series.
+- "Midnight on the Moon" Mary Pope Osborne This is the 8th book in the Magic Tree House series.
 It is interesting for young readers and has lots of information about what it is like on the moon.
 She wrote a factual supplement to complement the story with more space facts.

 - Moon Sand: this website lists 6 easy recipes, all of which will add a tactile component to a lesson about the moon!